 - 1. On the EndNote 20 tab, click the Insert Citation button. - 2.
-Enter a search term that will find the references you want, and press Enter or click Find. - 3.
-Hold down the Ctrl key while clicking on the desired references in the list (or hold down the Shift key to select a continuous range of references) in order to highlight the references. - 4.
+Enter a search term that will find the references you want, and press Return. - 3.
+Hold down the Command(೫) key while clicking on the desired references in the list (or hold down the Shift key to select a continuous range of references) in order to highlight the references. - 4.
 Click the Insert button.